J-E-J-S/aaRS-pipeline/README.md

 Where:
 * mutantQn = number of mutants desired to filter down to
 * rmsdCutOff = the minimal accepted RMSD value (2Å recommended)
 * /output/results.json = path to the pipeline generated results.json
+Creates individual summary directories for mutants with the structure`.pdb`,
+docking_results`.mol2` and a summary `.fasta` file, as well as an overall
+summary `.fasta` file.
 2. Manually inspect the results in PyMOL against the wild-type template
 * Look for similarity in binding mode of the target NCAA to the native CAA
 * Mutant Structure `.pdb` and NCAA docking results `.mol2` are compiled into